The masterful knight fell to his

 With sword in hand.

-The knight’s squire did everything he could,
+The knight’s squire did everything

 But the knight’s honour